 Inside the left tortoise brooch a larger fragment (x541) of a smokkr was found.
 The fragment consisted of several pieces of wool in a tabby weave that had been dyed blue (Rasmussen & Lønborg, p.
 175, 1993).
 One end of fragment x541 was pleated; wrinkled together in order to create curved pleats (Hägg, p.
 12, 1974).

 This post will present an interpretation of the pleated fragment and a reconstruction of the same fragment in relation to an entirely re-built dress.
-The dress is handsewn in a dark green diagonal wool twill using a dark green wool thread.
+The dress is hand sewn in a dark green diagonal wool twill with a dark green wool thread.
 The lining inside the pleated part is sewn in an unbleached linen tabby weave using an unbleached linen thread.

 I first considered lining the smokkr with reference to Birka grave 464 (figure 464:2b) where a dark blue wool fragment was found lined with linen and had a silk band folded over the top of both fragments (much like a bias tape).